Top 10 Crypto Wallets Compared

 The original Ledger Nano S was always an easy recommendation, but it had one glaring flaw: storage capacity.
 There was only enough space to install a maximum of three crypto apps.

 Fortunately, this product is a massive improvement with a much larger hard drive and a better screen to boot.
-It’s still significantly cheaper than the Ledger Nano X (although no Bluetooth).
+It’s still significantly cheaper than the Ledger Nano X (although it does not have Bluetooth capacity).
+In fact, Ledger even touts it as their most popular entry-level device.

 We’d go so far as to say the Ledger Nano S Plus is the best budget – friendly crypto wallet for most people.